ZewoGraveyard/Docs/README.md

  - [Swift Development Snapshot](https://swift.org/builds/development/ubuntu1404/swift-DEVELOPMENT-SNAPSHOT-2016-02-08-a/swift-DEVELOPMENT-SNAPSHOT-2016-02-08-a-ubuntu14.04.tar.gz)

 After the download extract the archive.
+This creates a `usr/` directory in the location of the archive.

 ```sh
 tar xzf swift-<VERSION>-<PLATFORM>.tar.gz